* Easily reachable from United States and Europe *

 All prices are per person

 DBL.
-ROOM TWIN BEDS: SOLD OUT
+ROOM TWIN BEDS: LOW (Less than 5 tickets left)

 DBL.
-ROOM SHARED QUEEN BED: SOLD OUT
+ROOM SHARED QUEEN BED: MEDIUM (Less than 10 tickets left)

 “It was a crazy idea; wasn’t it?
 We are in our mid-forties.
 We were celebrating our 20th wedding anniversary.
 We have kids that are older than some of the other participants.
 We’d never been surfing, and our white belts still smelled of the plastic wrap in which they came.
 It was a crazy idea to jump on a plane and fly to an otherwise cost prohibitive celebrity island, in the middle of the Caribbean Sea, to surf and train Brazilian Jiu-Jitsu with a bunch of people we’d never met, led by a stranger who’s book I’d just read.
 Of course, in the book, the guy encouraged this type of behavior and something resonated with me, so we talked it over and I booked the trip.
 It was a crazy idea; and a little scary.